turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/stacks_methods_and_program_flow.markdown

 __Standards__

-* Understand the idea of a Stack as a general-purpos FILO data structure
+* Understand the idea of a Stack as a general-purpose FILO data structure
-* Review standard method and control-flow patterns
+* Review the standard method and control-flow patterns we've encountered in programs
 * Understand how Ruby uses a stack to model flow-of-control between methods
+* Understant how Ruby's stack and bindings collaborate to control local scope

 ## Intro Discussion